marigold-dev/training-nft-3/README.md

 ### Update in `OffersPage.tsx`

-We introduce the quantity and remove the `token_id` variable.
+The quantity field is added and the `token_id` filed is removed.
 Replace the full file with the following content:

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";